DReyes999/TripleX/README.md

 # TripleX
-A basic number guessing game created in C++ and Unreal tutorial.
+A basic number guessing game created in C++.